10yard/dkafe/readme.md

  - Extend the default frontend setup to include support for NES Donkey Kong hacks.
  - Add Crazy Kong and Donkey Kong 3 interface support to the default frontend.
  - Provide 60-in-1 as a pre-configured frontend option - without the roms.
- - Allow some options to be changed via the frontend e.g. freeplay (on/off), unlock mode (on/off), autostart (on/off).
+ - Allow some options to be easily changed via the frontend e.g. freeplay (on/off), unlock mode (on/off), autostart (on/off).

 ## Thanks to